hashicorp/terraform-provider-aws/website/docs/r/cloudfront_distribution.html.markdown

 ##### Function Association

 With CloudFront Functions in Amazon CloudFront, you can write lightweight functions in JavaScript for high-scale, latency-sensitive CDN customizations.
 You can associate a single function per event type.
-See [Cloudfront Functions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-functions.html) for more information.
+See [CloudFront Functions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-functions.html) for more information.

 Example configuration: